cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 To delete a rule, make `DELETE` request to the rule's path.

 {{site.data.alerts.callout_danger}}
 Your cluster's firewall behavior is enforced asynchronously after the API response.
-After, submitting the request, [check your egress rules](#check-a-clusters-egress-rules-allowed-destinations) to confirm that the deletion is complete.
+After submitting the request, [check your egress rules](#check-a-clusters-egress-rules-allowed-destinations) to confirm that the deletion is complete.
 {{site.data.alerts.end}}

 {% include_cached copy-clipboard.html %}